Jayshree Samanta, MBBS, PhD

 Position title: Assistant Professor, Department of Comparative Biosciences

-Our lab focuses on how neural stem cells generate myelin in the brain during development as well as during recovery from a demyelinating insult i.e. remyelination.
+The Samanta lab focuses on how neural stem cells generate myelin in the brain during recovery from a demyelinating insult i.e. remyelination.
 Our primary goal is to understand the disease process and identify factors that can help neural stem cells repair the myelin abnormalities observed in several neurological diseases including Multiple Sclerosis, Alzheimer’s disease and Schizophrenia.

 The myelin sheath is a specialized membrane synthesized by oligodendrocytes, which wraps around the axons of neurons in the vertebrate brain.
 In demyelinating diseases, disruption of myelin results in severe neurological defects due to conduction block ultimately leading to the loss of axons.
-The goal in inherited myelin diseases is to myelinate axons that have not been ensheathed; while in demyelinating diseases, the goal is to ensheath the axons that have lost their myelin.
-Our objective is to understand the molecular underpinnings of signaling pathways with respect to their role in proliferation, migration and differentiation of neural stem cells and transform this knowledge for developing therapeutic strategies of remyelination.
+The goal in neurological diseases with myelin loss is to ensheath the axons that have lost their myelin, before the neurons degenerate.
+Our objective is to understand the molecular underpinnings of signaling pathways important in proliferation, migration and differentiation of neural stem cells and transform this knowledge for developing therapeutic strategies of remyelination.

 - J Samanta and JL Salzer.
 Transcriptomic analysis of loss of Gli1 in neural stem cells responding to demyelination in the mouse brain (2021). bioRxiv 2021.02.28.433246

 - DE Marzan, V Verdon, BL West, S Liddelow, J Samanta, JL Salzer.
 Activated microglia drive demyelination via CSF1R signaling (2021).
 Glia, PMID: 33620118